le-quentin/CocoBot/README.md

 ## TODO

 ### Core
+- [ ] Exclude quotes from parsed messages
 - [ ] synchronise task should add to existing DB (store lastSyncDate)
 - [ ] Then coco could sync at startup, syncAll if date null
 - [ ] Keep testing with existing impersonators to produce funnier outputs